bgreenlee/sublime-github/README.md

 plugin, you can generate a GitHub API access token yourself.
 Just open up a Terminal window/shell (Windows users, you're on your own here), and run:

-    curl -u "username:password" -d '{"scopes":["gist"]}' https://api.github.com/authorizations
+    curl -u username -d '{"scopes":["gist"]}' https://api.github.com/authorizations

-where `username` and `password` are your GitHub credentials.
-You'll get back a JSON response that includes a 40-digit "token" value (e.g. `6423ba8429a152ff4a7279d1e8f4674029d3ef87`).
+where `username` is your GitHub username.
+You'll be prompt for your password first.
+Then you'll get back a response that includes a 40-digit "token" value (e.g. `6423ba8429a152ff4a7279d1e8f4674029d3ef87`).
 Go to Sublime Text 2 -> Preferences -> Package Settings -> GitHub -> Settings - User,
 and insert the token there.
 It should look like:

     {
         "github_token": "6423ba8429a152ff4a7279d1e8f4674029d3ef87"
     }

+Restart Sublime.

 That's it!